Xerefic/Xerefic/README.md

 Here are some ideas to get you started:

 - Hi, I am Archish
-- Freshman from Indian Institute of Technology Madras.
+- Sophomore from Indian Institute of Technology Madras.
 - I’m currently working on Deep Learning
 - I’m currently learning Reinforcement Learning
 - How to reach me: archish17@gmail.com